 For pharmaceutical companies, the pandemic forced many to rethink and readjust their drug development process, manufacturing, supply chains, marketing strategies, and end-customer reach.

 While pharmaceutical companies mainly relied on technologies before the pandemic to enhance internal processes, now digital technologies are becoming necessary to ensure business continuity and gain a competitive edge.

-The market for growth in pharmaceutical industry robotics companies has been estimated as growing to $269.4m by 2028.
-This is partly due to the growth in robotics use in pharma for manufacturing, as well as the cost savings it delivers.
+The market for growth in pharmaceutical industry robotics companies is estimated to grow to $269.4m by 2028.
+This is partly due to the growth of robotics in the pharmaceutical industry for manufacturing, as well as the cost savings it delivers.

 Of particular significance is the use of robotics in clinical trials, along with drug discovery and development.

 Benefits of pharmaceutical industry robotics include a reduction in production downtime, reduced labour force change, improved health and safety, enhanced waste management, optimised space utilisation, and augmented production flexibility.

 According to GlobalData forecasts, by 2030, the robotics sector will have grown at a CAGR of 29% to $568bn.
 Annual growth rates will peak at 37% in 2024.

 Sales of industrial robots hit $14.6bn in 2020, equivalent to 32% of the total robotics market.
 By 2030, this segment will be worth $352bn, having grown at a CAGR of 38% between 2020 and 2030.

 At $30.7bn in 2020, the service robot market was larger than the industrial robots sector.
 However, the industrial robotics market will grow faster over the next decade.